DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/Customer-and-Client-Management.md

     **Description** - Enter a description of the contact such as Care Co-ordinator, Accounts payable or anything useful/recognisable.
     **Type** - Select the Type, phone or email etc.
     **Contact number/address** - Enter the phone number or email address etc.
     **Primary** – Tick if this is the primary record for that Contact Type.
-There can only be one Primary for each Type of contact, ie. You can add multiple phone numbers however, only 1 can be primary, but a customer can have both a primary email and a primary phone etc.
+There can only be one Primary for each Type of contact, ie. You can add multiple phone numbers; however, only 1 can be primary, but a customer can have both a primary email and a primary phone etc.
-13. **Add Purpose to contact information** – Select the record the purpose is to be added to, then select **Advanced** and a popup window will be displayed.
+13. **Add Purpose to contact information** – Select the record the purpose is to be added to, then select **Advanced** and a pop-up window will be displayed.
 Select the required Purpose(s) and select **OK**
     **Payment defaults tab**
 14. **Terms of payment** – Select the terms of payment for this customer record
 15. **Method of payment** – Select the method of payment.
-If the method of payment is a direct debit method, ensure that the bank account is also set up.
+If the method of payment is a direct debit, ensure the bank account is also set up.
+Note if *Method of payment* is specified on the Customer group (Accounts receivable > Setup > Customer groups), this will default at the time of creation
 16. Click **Save** to add the new customer.

 ## Add a new client